 STEADY MODE: Steady mode locks the ride at the same speed the ride was filmed at.
 If the person filming the ride took five minutes to climb the hill, so will you.
 In this mode it does not matter how hard or easy you pedal, the video speed will remain constant at the original speed.
 This is great if you want to do a session or effort for a set amount of time.
 Simply choose a video where the original rider took the amount of time you wish to be riding for.

 The "speed multiplier" on the bike computer will stat at 1.00x when in Steady mode.

 REACTIVE MODE: This is the most most people will choose to use.
 Just like in Steady mode, your smart trainer will react to on-screen gradient changes, but in Reactive mode the video will speed up and slow down depending on the amount of power you are producing.
 This mode is just like real life!

-The "speed multiplier" on the bike computer (see image above) will change depending on how much faster or slower you are going compared to the original rider.
+The "speed multiplier" on the bike computer (see image above) will then change depending on how much faster or slower you are going compared to the original rider.
 While this isn't an important factor, it can be interesting to keep an eye on.
 This will of course vary with your power and how hard the original rider was pushing when filming!

 A note about group rides: All user-created private group rides, organised races and events on FulGaz with timed leaderboards are locked into Reactive mode to keep the competition fair.

 CHALLENGE MODE: Challenge mode is same as reactive mode, but you can choose a “previous rider's effort to race against.
 This can be your previous effort or another FulGaz rider's time on the course.
 It’s a great way to push yourself harder!
 The rider's time will appear in the bottom right corner your screen and also as a marker on the elevation profile, showing how far ahead or behind you are.